Punktum-dk/sandbox-environment-specification/README.md

 ## Sandbox Environment

 The services and components deployed to the sandbox environment are listed in [the Wiki](https://github.com/DK-Hostmaster/sandbox-environment-specification/wiki) with versions and other relevant information.

+Updates are announced via our tech-announce mailing list.

+Please see the [information page][DKHMMAIL] for details on subscribing etc.

 <a id="available-services"></a>
 ### Available Services